GopinathV-1/SQLAlchemy-ipl-analysis/README.md

 ## IPL-DATA-ANALYSIS

-This repo consists of a source code of a python script and JavaScript to make specific analysis in the IPL dataset using **Data-structure**.
+This repo consists of a source code of a python script and JavaScript to make specific analysis in the IPL dataset using **Queries**.

 [![IPL](pictures/IPL.png)](https://en.wikipedia.org/wiki/Indian_Premier_League)